pbrandiezs/udacity-frontend-project1-portfolio/README.md

 ### Overview
 * This HTML program is a Portfolio Site, to demonstrate HTTP, CSS, using Flexbox and Responsive Design.
-* The program is also used to highlight Featured Work, and has been hosted at http://perry-brandiezs.com
+* The Portfolio Site is also used to highlight Featured Work, and has been hosted at http://perry-brandiezs.com

 ### Summary of third-party resources used:
 Some image media can be found on https://unsplash.com and https://pixabay.com.